- About Us

 Please call the phone number that the Scout has written on your flyer and remind him/her to pick it up.
 You can also drop the bag at Roche Brothers or Whole Foods in the Wellesley Food Pantry box located near the checkout area, or bring the bag to the Food Pantry (207 Washington St.) on Monday morning between 9-11 AM.

 Wellesley has been divided into 376 routes of roughly 20 houses each.
-A page for each specific route will be downloadable from the Troop 185 website in early to mid October.
+A page for each specific route will be downloadable from the Wellesley Food Pantry website in mid October.
 Each route page contains a list of houses on that route and a map of their locations.
 Routes rather than territories are the basis for assigning houses to scouts, making the yearly allocation of houses much more flexible.

 Each elementary school Scout will be responsible for about one-half to one route (or about 10-20 houses), depending on the requests of his or her Scout leader.
 Older Scouts will be given one or possibly two routes.
 If routes are still unassigned, Scouts will be asked to volunteer for those remaining routes.
 Our goal is to have the Wellesley Scouts visit almost each house in town.